govuk-one-login/onboarding-product-page/README.md

 # To run the application locally with the actual services for ServiceNow and Zendesk:

-1. Replace the placeholder values in `.env` with appropriate values.
+1. Replace the placeholder values in `.env` with appropriate values
 2. Run `npm install`
 3. Run `npm run local`